dronir/RuuviTagInflux/README.md

 you need to compile it yourself, since the version in the `apt` repository is too old.
 Google "raspberry pi python 3.9 install" for instructions.
 It's not hard, but it takes a few minutes.

-I strongly suggest using a Python virtualenv.
-If you don't know what that means, I suggest you go and learn it now.

 ### This script and required Python libraries

 Clone this git repository.

+Install Pipenv with `python -m pip install pipenv`

+Install the other requirements with `pipenv install`.

-Install the latest version of the Bleson library with `pip install git+https://github.com/TheCellule/python-bleson`.
+Install the latest version of the Bleson library with .

-Install the other requirements with `pip install -r requirements.txt`.

 ## Configuration